himuglamuh/proquint/README.md

 > [!WARNING]
 > This project is a work in progress.
-The API and features may change before the 1.0 release.
+The API and features may change.
 Use at your own risk.

 # Proquint Tool